 Community groups are limited to reserving the room twice every seven days, up to two hours each meeting.
 Exceptions may be made at the discretion of the director.

 There is no rental fee for social gatherings, such a birthday parties and baby showers.

 Business or Commercial Groups

 A rental fee is required for business meetings or commercial gatherings whose intent is to benefit the interests of a business.
 Fees are $25 for 2 hours per day, $5 each additional hour.

 The Community Room is also available free of charge by walk-in groups or individuals if it is not already reserved by another party.
 It is available on a first-come, first-served basis.
 Staff cannot guarantee the availability of the room beforehand.
 There is a two-hour daily time limit.

-- The library’s Appropriate Behavior Policy applies to meetings in the Community Room.
+- The library’s Code of Conduct Policy applies to meetings in the Community Room.

 - The Community Room may be reserved and used only during times that the library is open.
 Meetings must be over and the Community Room returned to its original condition at least fifteen minutes before closing time.

 - Sales of goods or services are not permitted.
 The room may not be used for sales, order placement, or fundraising.
 Admission fees are not permitted.

 - The library does not provide storage space for groups using the Community Room.